Geology of Dorset: Wealden Group

-Lower Greensand & Selborne groups
+Lower Greensand and Selborne groups

 The marginal marine incursions that occurred in the previous period increased in severity until Dorset was completely under water by the Aptian.
 The geology from this period indicates a gradual flooding of the county from the south-east to the north-west.
 The earliest deposit, the Lower Greensand, covers the preceding Wealden Beds in the south, and the Oxford and Kimmeridge clays in the north.
 It is so called because of its green colour, which is caused by the presence of the mineral glauconite.

 In the west, overlying the eroded Lias, is a thin layer of Gault Clay of Albian age, which decreases in thickness from 27 to 7 m the further west it stretches, and can be located by the spring lines around the chalk ridges and escarpments.
 The water that sits between these two beds is responsible for the many landslips that have occurred throughout the county's history.
 Around Compton Valence, it lies on the Fuller's earth, whereas between Ringstead and White Nothe, it covers the Kimmeridge Clay and the Portland and Purbeck strata.
 Because geologists are certain all the formations from the Lias to the Kimmeridge Clay were deposited over the whole of the county, the Gault clay reveals the scale of uplift and erosion that must have taken place before Dorset was flooded.
 The overlying Gault is revealed in the spring lines around the chalk ridges and escarpments.
 This water is also responsible for the many landslips throughout Dorset's history from the prehistoric to modern times.

 Above the Gault is the Upper Greensand, which varies from the golden sands that crown the West Dorset heights, such as Pilsdon Pen and Golden Cap, to the rubbly sandstones found in the centre of the county.
 The fossiliferous, green sandstone found around Shaftesbury contains many ammonites, which when compared to other deposits, indicates condensed deposition during different periods at different locations, and detailed analysis reveals that basement structures were still active at this time.